 Bloomin’ Barn Studio is home to the vibrant and joyous work of Margaret McFetridge, a painter specializing in large-scale florals that are definite mood-boosters.
 Nestled in the garden of her Victorian 1880s Carriage House, Margaret’s work features large brushes and confident strokes, bringing poppies, peonies and hollyhocks to life on canvas.

 BlizzMax Art Gallery Studio is home to Alice Mennacher and the late artist Peter Mennacher, who was an etcher, painter and wood carver.
-Between games of tennis and fishing, gardening and making art, they are summertime hosts to some of the most exciting contemporary art shows between Montréal and Toronto.
-2018 marked the gallery’s 25th season!
+BlizzMax is summertime host to some of the most exciting contemporary art shows between Montréal and Toronto.

 Hatch Gallery features exhibitions of established, mid-career and emerging contemporary artists, with the work highlighted by the surrounds of a converted industrial space.
 Exhibitions primarily include painting, photography and sculpture, having featured work by Ronald, Mead, Urquhart, Bentham and other important Canadian artists.

 iconoclast studio is the home of the vibrant abstract art of Jennifer Topaz Bruce, who works primarily with acrylic on canvas and prefers the cut of a palette knife to the stroke of a brush.
 Her use of lines and colour, coupled with her attraction to angles and edges, result in paintings that have bite and are unapologetic.